 Judges are guided by the Ethical Principles for Judges.

-For more information on how judges spend their time see:
+For more information on the life of a judge see:

 and to read about the welcoming ceremony held for each new judge see:

 Ceremony held for new judge, Williams Lake Tribune

 For changes to the Court’s judicial complement (appointments, retirements, elections to serve as a Senior Judge) see the Court’s monthly Judicial Complement Reports.

 Judges sitting as of September 7, 2018 by region:

 - Vancouver Island Region

 OFFICE OF THE CHIEF JUDGE

 HAMILTON, ROBERT - Regional Administrative Judge